bareos/bareos/docs/manuals/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

       FileSet = isilon
    }

-As we also need to be able to do a restore of the backuped data, we also need to define an adequate restore job:
+As we also need to be able to do a restore of the backed up data, we also need to define an adequate restore job:

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/Job/ndmp-native-restore-job.conf